 4. Setting the Ambiance

 The bar area should have adequate lighting for your customers to read the menu but, it should not be very bright.
 Also, the bar area shouldn’t be very dark instead, opt for dim ambient lighting to set the mood.
-Subtle lighting is the key to set the right ambiance.
+Subtle lighting is the key to setting the right ambiance.
 You can use recessed lighting or track lighting which has a switch to help you adjust the intensity of the lights.

 5. Hiring The Best Bartender